 12.1 Notices.
-Notices required to be given by these Bylaws, unless otherwise provided, shall be by regular first class United States mail, postage prepaid, to the last known address of the intended recipient.
+Notices required to be given by these Bylaws, unless otherwise provided, shall be by regular first class United States mail, postage prepaid, or by electronic mail, to the last known address of the intended recipient.

 12.2 Dissolution.
 In the event of dissolution of this Club, after the payment of liabilities, any remaining assets shall be divided equally among the Active and Honorary members in good standing.

 13.1 These Bylaws were adopted by the Board of Directors of the Puget Sound Region on October 26, 2016.
 These Bylaws replace and supersede all prior Bylaws.

 13.2 Retroactivity.
 These bylaws are retroactive in their application.